mostafa-elgendy22/PrUcess/README.md

 The whole system is synthesized using Synopsys Design Compiler and "TSMC 130nm CL013G-FSG Process 1.2V Metro<sup>TM</sup> v1.0" Standard Cell Library.
 There are 3 scripts that are used in the synthesis process:
 <ol>
-    <li>`constraints.tcl`: It defines all clock source using `create_clock` and `create_generated_clock`, defines asynchronous clock groups using `set_clock_groups -asynchronous`, sets input and output delays, sets the output load on the output ports, and sets the different operating conditions to be used in timing analysis (slow-slow library is used for setup analysis, fast-fast library is used for hold analysis).</li>
+    <li>'constraints.tcl': It defines all clock source using 'create_clock' and 'create_generated_clock', defines asynchronous clock groups using 'set_clock_groups -asynchronous', sets input and output delays, sets the output load on the output ports, and sets the different operating conditions to be used in timing analysis (slow-slow library is used for setup analysis, fast-fast library is used for hold analysis).</li>
-    <li>`logic_synthesis_script.tcl`: It places the ICG instead of the RTL module, reads libraries, reads RTL modules, links and compiles the design, generates the reports, netlist, and SDF file, and replaces the ICG with the RTL module again (to be used in simulations).</li>
+    <li>'logic_synthesis_script.tcl': It places the ICG instead of the RTL module, reads libraries, reads RTL modules, links and compiles the design, generates the reports, netlist, and SDF file, and replaces the ICG with the RTL module again (to be used in simulations).</li>
-    <li>`run.sh`: It runs the `logic_synthesis_script.tcl` and produces the log file which contains all the steps of the synthesis and their outputs and cleans the directory from temporary files after the synthesis is done.</li>
+    <li>'run.sh': It runs the 'logic_synthesis_script.tcl' and produces the log file which contains all the steps of the synthesis and their outputs and cleans the directory from temporary files after the synthesis is done.</li>
 </ol>

 ### Reports